-REAL ESTATE INVESTMENT TRUST (REIT) RISK
+REAL ESTATE INVESTMENT TRUST RISK

-Real estate investment trusts (REITs), including foreign REITs and REIT-like entities, are subject to risks associated with the ownership of real estate.
+Real estate investment trusts (REITs) are subject to risks associated with the ownership of real estate.
 Some REITs experience market risk due to investment in a limited number of properties, in a narrow geographic area, or in a single property type, which increases the risk that such REIT could be unfavorably affected by the poor performance of a single investment or investment type.
-These companies are also sensitive to factors such as changes in real estate values and property taxes, interest rates, cash flow of underlying real estate assets, supply and demand, and the management skill and creditworthiness of the issuer.
+These companies are also sensitive to factors such as changes in real estate values and property taxes, interest rates, cash flow of underlying real estate assets, supply and demand and the management skill and creditworthiness of the issuer.
 Borrowers could default on or sell investments that a REIT holds, which could reduce the cash flow needed to make distributions to investors.
 In addition, REITs may also be affected by tax and regulatory requirements impacting the REITs' ability to qualify for preferential tax treatments or exemptions.
 REITs require specialized management and pay management expenses.
-REITs also are subject to physical risks to real property, including weather, natural disasters, terrorist attacks, war or other events that destroy real property.
-Foreign REITs and REIT-like entities can also be subject to currency risk, emerging market risk, limited public information, illiquid trading and the impact of local laws.
+REITs also are subject to physical risks to real property, including weather, natural disasters, terrorist attacks, war, or other events that destroy real property.